redhat-capgemini-exchange/devsecops-config/README.md

 # devsecops-config

-The `devsecops-config` repo provides a collection of instructions, deployment configurations, sample files etc. to create a DevSecOps CICD setup on Red Hat OpenShift.
+This is a generic implementation of a GitOps application delivery workflow on Red Hat OpenShift.

 It uses several technologies such as:

 * Red Hat OpenShift GitOps (a.k.a ArgoCD)
 * Red Hat OpenShift Pipelines (a.k.a.
 Tekton)
-* Red Hat Quay (and Quay Bridge Operator)
+* Red Hat Quay and the Red Hat Quay Bridge Operator
 * Red Hat Quay Container Security Operator

+The implementation assumes a [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) workflow to develop and release software.
+A `Config Git Repository` allows for a declarative approach to application delivery.
+Using Git to controll the rollout of container images via pull requests makes the software delivery workflow revision and audit-proof.

-Additionally multi-cluster management tools can be added:
+To support hybrid-cloud and multi-cluster deployments, additional management tools can be added:

 * Red Hat OpenShift Advanced Cluster Manager for Kubernetes
 * Red Hat OpenShift Advanced Cluster Security for Kubernetes

 ## Concept and Architecture